-OPDIVO® (nivolumab) is a prescription medicine used to treat kidney cancer (renal cell carcinoma) when your cancer has spread or grown after treatment with other medications.
+OPDIVO is a prescription medicine used to treat kidney cancer (renal cell carcinoma) when your cancer has spread or grown after treatment with other cancer medications.

-For Adults with cHL Whose Cancer has Come
+For Patients With cHL Whose Cancer Has Come

 Back or Spread After an Autologous Stem Cell